-I am currently coming up against a widespread misunderstanding that the purpose of myths was to record the ancient history of man, and so I thought it would be a good idea to explain my views about the real meaning and thus value of myths, which are not about history – and here is why.
+I am currently coming up against a widespread misunderstanding that the purpose of myths was to record the ancient history of man.
+So I thought it would be a good idea to explain my views about the real meaning and thus value of myths, which are not about political history – although they are often used and abused to produce stories of battles on Earth that go on to provide ballast for confected kings’ lists.

-In ancient times, at least as far back as the Sumerians 6,000 years ago, it was the role of priest astronomers to preserve and pass on the wisdom teachings that were encased in metaphors in the myths that had been drawn in pictures in the stars of the night skies as far back as the last major Ice Age – when all the Indo European tribes of man were gathered in the Caucasus regions on the “roof of the world”.
+In ancient times, at least as far back as the Sumerians 6,000 years ago, it was the role of priest astronomers to preserve and pass on the wisdom teachings that were encased in metaphors in what we call today ‘myths’ – stories that had been drawn in pictures in the stars of the night skies as far back as the last major Ice Age – when all the Indo European tribes of man were gathered in the Caucasus regions on the “roof of the world”.

 According to my research, the propensity of some to search in myths for man’s history is a direct result of a post-hoc twisted perspective that has come about because we have lost the capacity to appreciate these star chariot vehicles for what they really are.